An early-rising, hard-working city

 For the most part, I have been impressed with those I have contacted (except for one particular U. S. Senator

-named Barb who will go unnamed here, but even then, her fellow U. S. Senator was as responsive as she was useless, under extremely difficult post-9/11 circumstances).
+named Barbara B who will go unnamed here, but even then, her fellow U. S. Senator was as responsive as her colleague was useless, under extremely difficult post-9/11 circumstances).
 Several times I’ve had individual situations that might never have been solved without the direct intervention of a Congressman, and I’ve had help from both parties, both sides of the aisle.
 That’s the truth.

 When I first started approaching my elected officials for help, I didn’t know anyone in government, had no special connections, no influence, nothing at all that got me any privileges.
 All I did was ask, and sometimes, keep asking.
 Try it!
 You never know what might come of it.
 I can speak from experience on that one!